Isabel Cooper-Oakley

 Harriet Isabella (Isabel) Cooper-Oakley (31 January 1854 – 3 March 1914), was a prominent Theosophist and author.

 She was born in Amritsar, India to (Frederic) Henry Cooper, C.B., commissioner of Lahore and his wife Mary (née Steel), receiving a good education because of her father's belief in the value of education for women.
 She had suffered a severe injury in an accident aged 23 which prevented her from walking for two years, during which time she intensified her reading.
-She went on to study at Girton College, Cambridge, and whilst at the university, she met- and later married- fellow student Alfred John Oakley.
+She went on to study at Girton College, Cambridge.
+Whilst at the university, she met — and later married — fellow student Alfred John Oakley.
 They then both changed their surname to Cooper-Oakley.
 Alfred stayed some years at Adyar, India, as an assistant to Henry Steel Olcott.
 He left to become Registrar of the University of Madras.
 Sometime in the late 1890s, G.R.S.
 Mead became her brother-in-law when he married her sister, another prominent Theosophist, Laura Cooper.

 Isabel Cooper-Oakley died on March 3, 1914, at Budapest, Hungary.